Multilevel domain decomposition-based architectures for physics-informed neural networks: Introduction

 There are multiple reasons for this behavior.
 One is the spectral bias of neural networks, which is the well-studied property that neural networks tend to learn high frequencies much slower than low frequencies~\cite{Xu2020e,Rahaman2018,Basri2019,Cao2019}.
 Another is that, as higher frequencies and more multi-scale features are added, more collocation points and a larger neural network with significantly more free parameters are typically required to accurately approximate the solution.
 This creates a significantly more complex optimization problem when training the PINN.

-Recently, \cite{Moseley2021} proposed finite basis physics-informed neural networks (FBPINNs), which aim to improve the performance of PINNs in this regime by using an overlapping domain decomposition (DD) approach.
+Recently, \cite{Moseley2023} proposed finite basis physics-informed neural networks (FBPINNs), which aim to improve the performance of PINNs in this regime by using an overlapping domain decomposition (DD) approach.
 In particular, instead of using a single neural network to approximate the solution to the differential equation, many smaller neural networks were placed in overlapping subdomains and summed together to represent the solution.
-On the one hand, FBPINNs can be seen as a domain decomposition-based network architecture for PINNs.
+On the one hand, FBPINNs can be seen as a DD-based network architecture for PINNs.
 On the other hand, by taking this \say{divide and conquer} approach, the global PINN optimization problem is transformed into many smaller local optimization problems, which are coupled implicitly due to the overlap of the subdomains and their globally defined loss function.
-The results in~\cite{Moseley2021} show that this significantly improves the accuracy and reduces the training cost of PINNs when solving differential equations with high frequency and multi-scale solutions.
+The results in~\cite{Moseley2023} show that this approach significantly improves the accuracy and reduces the training cost of PINNs when solving differential equations with high frequency and multi-scale solutions.

 In this work, we significantly extend FBPINNs by incorporating \emph{multilevel modeling} into their design.
-In particular, instead of using a single domain decomposition in their solution ansatz, we add multiple levels of overlapping domain decompositions.
+In particular, instead of using a single DD in their solution ansatz, we add multiple levels of overlapping DDs.
 This idea is inspired by classical DDMs, where coarse levels are required for numerical scalability when using large numbers of subdomains.
 Furthermore, to assess the performance of multilevel FBPINNs, we define strong and weak scaling tests for measuring how the accuracy of PINNs and FBPINNs scale with computational effort and solution complexity, analogous to the strong and weak scaling tests commonly used in classical DDMs.